rayshift/translatefgo/README.md

 Google Play and the Google Play logo are trademarks of Google LLC.

 Fate/Grand Order is Copyright Aniplex Inc., DELiGHTWORKS, Aniplex of America and Sony Music Entertainment (Japan) Inc. All images and names owned and trademarked by Aniplex Inc., DELiGHTWORKS, Aniplex of America and Sony Music Entertainment (Japan) Inc. are property of their respective owners.

-## Script Changelog

-- 4th January 2021: All remaining Japanese text is now translated, and Atlantis and Olympus are now available for non-patreons.
-- 4th December 2020: LB5.5 is now available with a machine translation.
-- 11th November 2020: LB4.5: The Imaginary Naval Battle Imaginary Scramble: Raise the Nautilus! is now translated with a machine translation.
-- 9th October 2020: Lostbelt 4, Yuga Kshetra, is now fully translated.
-Atlantis and Olympus machine translations are available for [Patreons](https://www.patreon.com/rayshift).
-- 17th August 2020: Summer 5 "Servant Summer Camp!" is now translated with a machine translation.
-- 22nd July 2020: Ooku is fully translated using a human translation by PkFreeze.